hathora/builder/docs/builder/server.md

 ctx.time // the current time (ms since epoch)

-ctx.sendEvent(event: string, to: UserId) // send an event to a particular user
+ctx.sendEvent(event: EventType, data: HathoraEventPayloads[EventType], to: UserId) // send an event to a particular user

-ctx.broadcastEvent(event: string) // broadcast an event to all connected users
+ctx.broadcastEvent(event: EventType, data: HathoraEventPayloads[EventType]) // broadcast an event to all connected users
 ```

 ## getUserState